trash89/brownie_with_hardhat/README.md

 brownie init
 ```

-By default, brownie tries to connect to localhost:8545 when the default network is development, so when running brownie commands without specifying a network, it will connect and use the hardhat network started previeously.
+By default, brownie tries to connect to localhost:8545 when the default network is development, so when running brownie commands without specifying a network, it will connect and use the hardhat network started previously.

 ## Add a "Live" network in brownie, to connect to the hardhat network